Honchkrow/DeconE/README.md

     padding: 2px;">Heatmap of mape for different deconvolution method</div>
 </center>

-Usually, only one metric may not be sufficient to reveal the deconvolution efficacy, especially for rare components ([Wei, *et al.*](https://doi.org/10.1093/bib/bbab362)). decone provides heatmap with circles for illustrating the double metrics in one figure.
+Usually, only one metric may not be sufficient to reveal the deconvolution efficacy, especially for rare components ([Wei, *et al.*](https://doi.org/10.1093/bib/bbab362)).
+DeconE provides heatmap with circles for illustrating the double metrics in one figure.

 ```R
 # generate figure for rmse and pearson